Architects-that-code/objectstorage_proto/README.md

 Need a way to prototype a multi-sync solution (does not need to be replication service) Need a way to generate lots of files for testing
 Need a way to clean up

+To get started:
+configuration file: deltaconfig.yaml
+ =- 'should be' pretty self explanatory - some global settings (auth, source target) - then some 'module specific ones'

+ DISCLAIMER:  this code is NOT production ready, NOR is it intended to be.
+It is a prototype to test out some ideas and concepts.